Cold-air intakes: CARB status, sensor fitment, and warranty notes

 Seller links may earn Fitment Pilot a referral fee.
 Fitment guidance and deal quality come first.

-Intake shopping should start with legality and sensor fitment, not the loudest airflow claim.
+The loudest airflow claim is the least useful line on an intake listing.
+Legality and sensor fitment decide the purchase.
 Engine, model year, MAF or MAP setup, emissions equipment, and CARB status can change whether the part belongs on a street-driven truck.
 Compare those details before treating a seller page as order-ready.

 A CARB EO number is not just a California footnote.
 It tells the shopper the manufacturer documented a legal path for that application.
 Off-road-only language changes the decision, and the listing should make that visible before payment.